 What is the age range of Atlantic Language’s International Junior Summer School Galway programme?

-Atlantic Language accept students from the age of 12 up to the age of 17.
-Students aged 17 or older can apply for Atlantic Language Galway’s adult courses.
+Atlantic Language accept students from the age of 12 up to the age of 16.
+Students aged 16 to 19 are welcome to attend Atlantic Language’s International Young Adult Programme or older can apply for Atlantic Language Galway’s adult courses.

 Where are the other students from?

-In 2018, we welcomed students from 14 different countries: Argentina, Austria, Belgium, Brazil, Bulgaria, France, Germany, Italy, Kazakhstan, Poland, Russia, Spain, Sweden, and Switzerland.
+In 2019, we welcomed students from 14 different countries: Argentina, Austria, Belgium, Estonia, France, Germany, Hungary, Italy, Lithuania, Mexico, Russia, Slovakia, Spain and Switzerland.
 Atlantic Language’s International Junior Summer School Galway programme is a great opportunity for children to make friends from all over the world while improving their English language skills.

 Where can I find a timetable for the activities and excursions included in the programme?

 A sample timetable for Atlantic Language’s International Junior Summer School Galway programme can be found here.

 Is there a presentation on the arrival day or on the first day of school?

 A welcome presentation about the International Junior Summer School and Atlantic Language is held on the first day of school.

 Student make their way to the Meeting Point of the International Junior Summer School on their first day.
 If the students are accommodated with Host Family, they are brought by their Host Family to the school meeting point.
 If they are staying in the Residence they make their way to the meeting point themselves as they would have been informed about this location during their residence orientation.
 Students are met by Atlantic staff at the Meeting Point and are brought to the student meeting and information area.
 Students check the noticeboards to identify their classroom and Atlantic Language staff help them to find their way to the